 There are definitely less solid fuel cookers around these days but many still love them.
 Mr K is one of them and he wanted his cream pre-74 'Deluxe' given a new lease of life.
 Needless to say that is no problem for us, we love the slightly unusual jobs!
 The colour Mr K chose for the next 50 years of this Aga range cookers life was 'Claret' and it looks resplendent!

-The pics are Philips fault and his normal mix of weird angles, poor focus and darkness but hopefully you'll get the idea!
-I've added more info above each one for those of you who are sad enough to be interested
+The pics are Philips fault with his normal mix of weird angles, poor focus and darkness but hopefully you'll get the idea!
+I've added more info above each one for those of you who are sad enough to be interested.

 Ok this cooker has seen better days.
 Solid fuel does take a toll on enamel with soot etc and sheer age has had an effect here too.
 The enamel is worn and dulled with the movement of countless pans!
 The air wheel is top left of the front to control flue draw.
 Even the thermometer front plate has lost all its markings!